Tineco A11 Review

 Airflow numbers are impressive, which is a big reason why the A11 did great in cleaning tests.

-Between this model and the Tineco A10, I would spend a little more for the A11 since it has better tools with the quick release latch, making it much easier to attach and detach.
+Between this model and the Tineco A10, I would spend a little more for the A11 since it has better tools and a quick-release latch, making it much easier to attach and detach.

 There isn’t much of a difference between the A10 and A11 when it comes to cleaning performance.
-So the deciding factor for me would be the better set of tools in favor of the A11.
+So, my deciding factor would be the better set of tools in favor of the A11.

-Even in deep cleaning tests, the A10 and A11 are incredibly close, and I feel that the difference is negligible.
+Even in deep cleaning tests, the A10 and A11 are incredibly close, and the difference is negligible.

-It’s got the bright LED lights absent in other high-end options like the Dyson V8 and Shark IONFlex 2X.
+It has bright LED lights that are absent in high-end options like the Dyson V8 and Shark IONFlex 2X.